Skip to content

 • If one of the validations fails, the process is aborted.
 The user is able to report the incident, where it sends all the information to service to validate it.
 The report process is out of scope of this spec.

-6. Optional: Wallet fetches the issuer authorization policy from the issuer metadata
+6. Optional: Wallet fetches the issuer disclosure policy from the issuer metadata

 • In case none is defined, step 7 is skipped

-7. Optional: Wallet validates the policy against the the passed Authorization Certificates
+7. Optional: Wallet validates the policy against the the passed Authorization Attestations

 • Validates chain of trust